For puppies, we like to do a series of

 Lowell, MA 01852

-- Are there vaccination requirements?
-(Beware of facilities that do not have any!)
+- Are there any vaccination requirements?
+(Avoid facilities that do not have vaccination requirements)

-- Are dogs’ left unattended in tubs or on tables?
+- Do you have staff that make sure no pets are left unattended in tubs or on tables?

-- Are dogs’ cage dried or table dried?
+- Are dogs’ cages dried or table dried?

 Diamond Dog